NerdcoreSteve/react-redux-presentation/mapping-components/README.md

-# simple-react
+# mapping-components
-simple react example
+mapping components example

 just run `npm run install-all`
 It runs just fine but causes and error at the end, not sure how to stop that from happening.